balex89/sudoku-solver-frontend/README.md

 Best in 640 x 910 resolution or higher.

-_Mobile devices are not yet supported!_
+_Mobile devices are poorly supported._

 ## Sudoku grid encoding

-Any time Sudoku grid is changed, it's current state is immediately encoded and put right into URL of browser address bar `/~<code>`, e.g.:
+Any time Sudoku grid is changed, it's current state is immediately encoded and put right into URL of browser address bar (`.../~<code>`), e.g.:

 ```
 http://localhost:5001/~hFEB_iAwZIFzybz14z-gDafDf4tRy